Eta Carinae: Classification

-Eta Carinae A is not a typical LBV.
+η Carinae A is not a typical LBV.
 It is more luminous than any other LBV in the Milky Way although possibly comparable to other supernova impostors detected in external galaxies.
 It does not currently lie on the S Doradus instability strip, although it is unclear what the temperature or spectral type of the underlying star actually is, and during its Great Eruption it was much cooler than a typical LBV outburst, with a middle-G spectral type.
 The 1890 eruption may have been fairly typical of LBV eruptions, with an early F spectral type, and it has been estimated that the star may currently have an opaque stellar wind, forming a pseudo-photosphere with a temperature of 9,000–10000 K.

-Eta Carinae B is a massive luminous hot star, about which little else is known.
-From certain high excitation spectral lines that ought not to be produced by the primary, Eta Carinae B is thought to be a young O-type star.
+η Carinae B is a massive luminous hot star, about which little else is known.
+From certain high excitation spectral lines that ought not to be produced by the primary, η Carinae B is thought to be a young O-type star.
 Most authors suggest it is a somewhat evolved star such as a supergiant or giant, although a Wolf–Rayet star cannot be ruled out.